 In 2014 he joined the cast of Ensemble Stars!.
 He’s part of UNDEAD alongside Toshiki Masuda, Yuki Ono and Kei Hosogai.

 The quartet, known for their passionate and dark rock sound, has released so far 3 singles – Vol.1 “UNDEAD” (released in 2015), Vol.1 “UNDEAD” 2 (released in 2016) and Vol.6 “UNDEAD” 3 (released in 2017) – and a full length album “Ensemble Stars!
 Album Series UNDEAD” (released in August 2018).
 The album claimed #1 on Oricon Daily and jumped to #3 on Oricon Weekly (over 48.000 copies sold in one week), showing the group’s popularity and sales power.

 Created with the main cast of Dance With Devils, Wataru Hatano, Soma Saito, Subaru Kimura, Kondo Takashi and Daisuke Hirakawa – and recently Tatsuhisa Suzuki (wasn’t originally part of the group) -, PENTACLE★ have released several singles featured in the anime series as well as the franchise’s games.
 So far the unit released the singles “Mademo★iselle“ (2015), “覚醒のAir starring PENTACLE★” (2015), “BL(U)CK BASIS” (2016) and “光れCAROL“ (2018).

 Since 2015, Hatano is, alongside Takuya Sato and Soma Saito, part of TRIGGER, unit from the IDOLiSH7 franchise.
-Considered by many as one of the most complete 2.5D groups currently in the industry, and their teamwork is something that impresses on record and live.
-The concepts of “flawed” and “soulless” are not present in their music/performances.
-For those that listen to their songs, it’s easily understandable that the unit has fun performing their songs.
-There’s a sense of unity as well as competition when it comes from their performances – TRIGGER‘s story aside.
+Considered by many as one of the most complete 2.5D groups currently in the industry, their teamwork is something that impresses on record and live.
+The concepts of “flawed” and “soulless” are not present in their music/performances, making it easily understandable just how much this group has fun performing their songs, their unit as well as their competitive spirit.
 There’s a chemistry between all three seiyuu that makes them a unit to anticipate with each comeback, as they keep further improving their performances and quality.

 TRIGGER are known for their suggestive lyrics and addictive, powerful sound and Hatano‘s low, melodic tones are the heart of this group.
 As Gaku Yaotome, Hatano is the leader of TRIGGER, being the member Sato and Saito rely on in order to further push themselves and improve vocally.